keatonb/BergeronToPandas/README.md

 print(tables.keys()) #"['0.6 Mo Pure hydrogen grid; thick H models', '0.6 Mo Pure helium grid']" print(tables.values()[0]) #Pandas DataFrame of synthetic colors for the hydrogen models
 ```
-Note: some columns will have the same names (e.g., "g","r","i") because that's how they are in the file.
+Note: some columns will have the same names (e.g., "g","r","i") because that's how they are in the original files.

 If you use those models in your work, please acknowledge them as described on [their website](http://www.astro.umontreal.ca/~bergeron/CoolingModels/).
 Shoutouts to this script are appreciated but optional.